pfmc-assessments/shortspine_thornyhead_2023/doc/_main.md

 ### Reference Points

 Reference points were calculated using the estimated catch distribution in the final year of the model (2023).
-In general, the population is on the boundary between “precautionary” (B/B0 = 0.40) and “healthy” status relative to the reference points (Figure XX).
-Sustainable total yield (landings plus discards) was estimated at 1,060 mt when using an SPR50% reference harvest rate and ranged from 870–1,250 mt based on estimates of uncertainty (Table XX).
+In general, the population is on the boundary between “precautionary” (B/B0 = 0.40) and “healthy” status relative to the reference points (**Figure XX**).
+Sustainable total yield (landings plus discards) was estimated at 1,060 mt when using an SPR50% reference harvest rate and ranged from 870–1,250 mt based on estimates of uncertainty (**Figure XX**).
 The spawning output equivalent to 40% of the unfished spawning output (B40%) was **8,105 eggs**.
 **The most recent catches (landings plus discards) have been lower than the estimated long-term yields calculated using an SPR50% reference point, but not as low as the lower bound of the 95% uncertainty interval.
 However, this is due to the fishery not fully attaining the full ACL.
 The \gls{ofl} and \gls{acl} values over the past 6 years have been approximately 2,400 mt and 2,000 mt, respectively.**

 Both of those values are higher than the \gls{ofl} and \gls{acl} values predicted in short-term forecasts, which are around **853 mt and 420 mt** respectively for 2023–2024 (**Table XX**).
 This is reflected in the timeseries of low harvest rates (**Figure XX**), low 1-SPR values (**Figure XX**), and the phase plot showing the history of being above the target biomass and below the target fishing intensity reference points (**Figure XX**).